 Unlike a private-sector resume, a government resume includes a highly detailed experience section.
 Each position can run a full page or more depending on your responsibilities.

-Include the following information for every position you list on your resume:
+For every position you list on your resume, include the following information:

 - Employer’s name and location